Applications | Raman spectroscopy

 ST-300 standard SuperTran continuous flow cryostat

 The Lake Shore ST-500 is the most popular choice among our open-cycle systems for micro-Raman measurements.
 With a vibrational amplitude guaranteed to be ±15 nm or less (with proper mounting), the ST-500 has the lowest vibrational amplitude of all Lake Shore open-cycle systems.
-A specially designed heat exchanger with the cryogen inlet and vent ports pulling in opposite directions results in the lowest positional drift upon cooldown of any Lake Shore system.
+A specially designed heat exchanger with the cryogen inlet and vent ports pulling in opposite directions results in the lowest positional drift upon cooldown.

 Some commercially available Raman systems use a microscope for the sample mounting stage.
 The ST-500 will fit in many popular microscopes, but for some models, it may be too high or too large in diameter.

-When a cryostat with a more compact profile is required, Lake Shore offers the ST-500UC (ultra-compact).
-The ST-500UC is built using the same design as the ST-500, so it should have similar specifications for vibrational amplitude and positional drift.
-The ST-500UC does consume more LHe than the standard ST-500, so the long-term operating costs will be higher.
+When a cryostat with a more compact profile is required, Lake Shore offers the ST-500-C (compact).
+The ST-500-C is built using the same design as the ST-500, so it has similar specifications for vibrational amplitude and positional drift.
+The ST-500-C does consume more LHe than the standard ST-500, so the long-term operating costs will be higher.

 ST-500